 Rather than relax the city's rules, Parks and Recreation Director Kevin Miller offered to research the possibility of designating a given field for pick-up play at certain hours of the day.
 Groups could then use that field on a first-come, first-served basis.

 Praising that alternative as a viable compromise, the nine-member citizens' committee unanimously upheld the field restrictions.
-Several members said keeping the fields in top condition for organized youth groups is their top concern.

 It's unclear, however, whether the alternative will satisfy the groups of adults who use the field for recreation on a regular basis.